sjml/hulkify/README.md

 console.log(hulkify(bannerText));

+```
-// output: YOU VERY KIND TO TRY AND EDUCATE HULK AS TO PERILS OF SMOKING, BUT HULK CONTENT TO RISK IT!!
+**output:** YOU VERY KIND TO TRY AND EDUCATE HULK AS TO PERILS OF SMOKING, BUT HULK CONTENT TO RISK IT!!
 "HEALTH" RELATIVE MATTER!
-```